mjancarik/esmj-schema/README.md

 ### Performance Highlights

-- **Schema Creation**: Create schemas in as little as `0.02 ms`, even for complex structures.
+- **Schema Creation**: Create schemas at up to 4 370 618 ops/s (0.23 μs latency) with @sinclair/typebox, or 736 810 ops/s (1.36 μs latency) with @esmj/schema.
+Superstruct and @esmj/schema are also among the fastest for schema creation.
-- **Parsing**: Parse data with blazing-fast speeds, handling 1,000,000 iterations in under `300 ms`.
+- **Parsing**: Parse data at up to 4 627 714 ops/s (0.22 μs latency) with @zod/mini (note: @zod/mini was observed to consume 200% CPU, while other libraries used only 100% CPU), or 3 142 587 ops/s (0.32 μs latency) with @esmj/schema.
+ArkType and effect/Schema also show strong parsing throughput.
-- **Error Handling**: Efficiently manage errors with minimal performance impact, processing 1,000,000 iterations in under `400 ms`.
+- **Error Handling**: Efficiently manage errors at up to 2 428 049 ops/s (0.41 μs latency) with @esmj/schema, or 1 386 616 ops/s (0.72 μs latency) with @zod/mini.

 These performance metrics make `@esmj/schema` an excellent choice for both frontend and backend applications where speed and efficiency are critical.